evdcush/AI-Sandbox/README.rst

 Environment
 ...........
 All project code has been developed on Linux *(Ubuntu 16.04, 18.04)*, but as long as you have your python environment setup with NumPy and CLI access, it should work on your machine.
-I would also suggest using a virtualenv manager like pyenv_
+I would also suggest using a virtualenv manager like pyenv_.

 ****